Common Orthodontic Questions

 Selecting an orthodontist in Monroe Township who can help you achieve your smile dreams is important.

-This means they're better qualified you to give you the smile of your dreams than you could get from aligners in the mail.
+This means Dr. Leiva is more qualified to give you the smile of your dreams than you could get by ordering clear aligners from the internet.

 Only those with this formal education may call themselves “orthodontists,” and only orthodontists may be members of the American Association of Orthodontists (AAO).